Carlos Simon is a versatile composer and arranger that combines the influences of jazz, gospel, and neo-romanticism.

-Mr. Simon is currently earning his doctorate degree at the University of Michigan, where he has studied with Michael Daugherty and Evan Chambers.
+Mr. Simon earned his doctorate degree at the University of Michigan, where he studied with Michael Daugherty and Evan Chambers.
 Simon has received degrees from Georgia State University and Morehouse College.
-In 2011, Simon returned to Morehouse College as a faculty member to teach music theory and various other courses.

 Carlos Simon is a member of many music organizations including ASCAP, where he was honored as "Composers to Watch" in 2015.
 He is also a member of Phi Mu Alpha Music Sinfonia Fraternity (honorary member), National Association of Negro Musicians, Society of Composers International, and Pi Kappa Lambda Music Honor Society.
 His compositions have been published by the Gregorian Institute of America (GIA) Publications and Hal Leonard Publications.